-The Town shall continue to permit the location of on-site quarters for domestic and maintenance help in its residential zoning districts.
+The Town shall continue to permit the location of on-site quarters for domestic and maintenance help in its residential zoning districts, with preferred locations for other new housing for low- and moderate-income households in proximity to the Town Center and commercial areas, because of the greater availability of goods and services, both public and private.

-The Town shall require all amendments to the Town's Zoning Code be reviewed to ensure that proposed regulatory techniques and review procedures do not create barriers to affordable housing and promote access to housing within the Town by promoting fair housing laws and practices.
+The Town shall require aAll amendments to the Town's Zoning Code shall be reviewed by the Town to ensure that proposed regulatory techniques and review procedures do not create barriers to affordable housing and promote access to housing within the Town by promoting fair housing laws and practices.